-In connection with the Quarterly Report of Carisma Therapeutics Inc. (the "Company") on Form 10-Q for the period ended September 30, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge:
+In connection with the Annual Report of Carisma Therapeutics Inc. (the "Company") on Form 10-K for the year ended December 31, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge:

-- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-Date: November 9, 2023 By: /s/ Steven Kelly
+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Steven Kelly
+By: /s/ Steven Kelly

-President and Chief Executive Officer (Principal Executive Officer)
+Steven Kelly President and Chief Executive Officer (Principal Executive Officer)